Skip to content

 Too few students today have a strong knowledge of the American founding principles, nor do they understand the idea of American exceptionalism.
 These principles are key to having a vibrant democracy well into the future.
 Local schools should teach the founding principles and American exceptionalism as part of a strong civics education throughout K-12.
 The United States’ continued success depends on future generations rightfully understanding those ideals.

-Only a third of Wisconsin students are able to read at grade level.
+Only a third of Wisconsin students are at grade level in math.
 This puts them at a significant disadvantage for their future.
-Wisconsin schools should add reading screening tests in grades Kindergarten through 3rd to identify at-risk students and require schools to create a plan for these students to get back on track.
+Wisconsin schools should add math screening tests in grades Kindergarten through 8th to

 Parents are the primary source of education for Wisconsin students.
 Therefore, they should have access to curriculum and education-related materials that are presented to their children.
 Unfortunately, not all schools make this information available and it should be clear in state law that this is required of the school district.